Root weevil damage distracts from an otherwise beautiful collection of shade loving plants.

 Three Root Weevil Resistant Rhododendron for Part Shade

-The fuzziness on the bottom of the leaves on some Rhododendrons reduce Root Weevil damage.
+The fuzziness on the bottom of the leaves on some Rhododendrons repel Root Weevil.
+Many choice Rhododendron species and cultivated varieties have indumentum (fuzzy growth on leaves)

-I’ve found lists of root weevil resistant rhododendron less than helpful since most Rhododendron listed are sun lovers.
+I’ve found lists of root weevil resistant rhododendron less than helpful since most of the Rhododendron listed are sun lovers.
 Root weevil prefer part shade to shade loving plants.
+Morning sun or dappled sun gardens are fair game.
+I have seen lots of damage in north facing gardens as well.

 Rhododendron ‘Clipiense’ is my best weevil resistant compact rhododendron for shadier situations.
 This rhody has fine hairs on the leaves so root weevil rarely bother it.
 It’s a slower growing variety and can take more shade than the other two I have listed but not deep shade.
 Any rhododendron with a hairy or fuzzy leaf will be root weevil resistant.
 Many of the hairier leafed plants are sun lovers but not all.